 WHY NATURAL IS NOT ALWAYS BETTER

-Yes, we know, you did not expect to hear this from us.
-And while it is true that we try to use natural ingredients where possible, in some cases they just don’t make sense.
-This is specifically the case with our fragrances.
-Many customers ask us whether our fragrances are natural and the answer is no. While this can be off-putting to a lot of people we thought it would be helpful to explain why we have chosen to not use 100 % natural fragrance.
+We know, you did not expect to hear this from us.
+And while it is true that we try to use natural ingredients where possible, in some cases they just don’t make sense – specifically with our fragrances.
+Many customers ask us whether our fragrances are natural and the answer is no. While this can be off-putting to some,we are committed to being fully transparent about the reasons behind our decision.
+We hope you’ll read on and learn more

 EVERYTHING IS A CHEMICAL

 Currently, it is super trendy for brands and companies to claim that their products are completely natural and contain no chemicals.
 But this is flat-out deceptive and, essentially, a lie because everything is a chemical.
 This includes the air you are breathing, the water you drink and, subsequently, the cells in your own body.
-Chemicals are not the enemy, they are part of everything that surrounds us.
+Chemicals are not the enemy; they are part of everything that surrounds us.
 They can be naturally occurring or synthetic but they are always there.
-Additionally, natural does not always win in the natural vs synthetic battle but more on this later.

 AS IT SHOULD BE

-Of course this is not to say that synthetic fragrances do not come with the potential to be harmful.
+Enter synthetic fragrance: when a substance is synthesised, all the useful compounds can be replicated while the potentially harmful ones, for example known allergens, are simply left out.
+Of course, this is not to say that synthetic fragrances do not come with the potential to be harmful.
 They can also cause irritation and allergies in individuals that are generally prone to them.
 But if they are high quality fragrances produced in a responsible manner in a controlled environment their allergy potential can be significantly less than that of their natural counterpart.

 THE SUSTAINABILITY ASPECT

-If the product is/can not be commercially farmed, a potentially bigger issue is wild harvesting.
-Some plants used for essential oils are endangered species.
-This is not helped by the fact that overharvesting these is common practice.
-The more rare the raw material becomes, the more sought after it is and the more prices rise.
-Therefore the cycle continues.
+If the source product for a natural fragrance is not, or cannot be, commercially farmed, wild harvesting becomes a serious issue.
+Some plants used for essential oils are endangered species, not helped by the fact that overharvesting these plants is a common practice.
+The more rare the raw material becomes, the more sought after it is and the more prices rise – and so the cycle continues.

-It is, of course, possible to obtain ethically sound and sustainable essential oil but in some cases the use of synthetic fragrance is the more sensible alternative.
+It is possible to obtain ethically sound and sustainable essential oil but in some cases the use of synthetic fragrance is the more sensible alternative.

 There we have it.
-While we definitely believe that there is a place for natural fragrance and we use essential oil in the large majority of our fragrances there are reasons why and specific instances in which the use of synthetic fragrance is beneficial.
-Synthetic fragrance does not at all equal badly made or cheap and there are many high quality synthetic fragrances about, including the ones we use.
-Overall it can be agreed that there are good and bad natural ingredients, just as there are good and bad synthetic ingredients.
+While we believe that there is a place for natural fragrance and we use essential oil in the vast majority of our fragrances, there are specific instances in which the use of synthetic fragrance is beneficial, for reasons as listed above.
+Synthetic does not have to equal badly made or cheap; in fact, the synthetic fragrances we use are extremely high quality!
+Overall, there are ‘good’ and ‘bad’ natural ingredients, just as there are ‘good’ and ‘bad’ synthetic ingredients.
 The important thing is to decide when it makes sense to use which.